10 reasons you should hire a doula for your baby’s birth

 Doulas are trained in the basics of lactation support and can provide guidance about lactation immediately following birth.
 In addition, your doula can help support you in keeping the baby skin-to-skin in the first moments after birth, assuming all is well, which contributes to higher rates of breastfeeding.

-10. Because you want a home visit after you give birth.
+10. Because you want a home visit after you give birth and a doula is there to help.

 Doulas typically visit your home within the first few days after birth to check in on you, process the birth with you, coo at your new baby, and to offer immediate support